kylelawrencedev/gym-records-crud/README.md

 * Add/Delete Exercise: At the end of the row will be the option to add and delete exercise.
 The add exercise button adds a new line with the same input fields for the user to add a new workout.
 At the end of this row will be another add exercise button for the user to add another exercise, and a delete button for the user to delete that exercise.
 The user will not be able to delete the first exercise, there has to be a minimum of 1 exercise for the form to submit to the database.

-### Sign-In Page & Sign-Up Page:
+### Login & Create Account:

-Sign-in and sign-up pages will be remarkably similar except for some small differences.
+* Login & Create Account Forms: Forms will be remarkably similar except for some small differences.
 Both will ask the user for their username and password.
-However, the sign-up page will ask the user to confirm their password.
-This makes sure the user knows what password that they are typing in.Below the password field will be some small text telling the user the requirements for the password.
+However, the create account form will ask the user to confirm their password.
+This makes sure the user knows what password that they are typing in.
+Below the password field will be some small text telling the user the requirements for the password.
 This will say, “Must be a minimum of 5 characters”.
 Having this will help the user fill out the form quicker and feel less frustrated because they know what the requirements are.

+* Password: Passwords will be hashed by werkzeug, with a salt length of 128.
+The user will be able to see the password they are typing in my toggling the show password toggle at the end of the form.
+This option will be available on both forms.

-At the bottom of the sign-in and sign-up forms will be two buttons.
-One button will be to cancel, this will take the user to the home page, and the other button will say “Sign In” and “Sign Up”.
-Underneath these two buttons on the sign in form will be a link that say “New User?
-Sign Up”, this is for if the user happens to end up on the sign in page when they need the sign-up page.
-If the user clicks this link, it will take them to the sign-up form page.
-For the sign-up form page underneath the two buttons, will be a link that says, “Already signed up?
-Sign In”, clicking this link will take the user to the sign-in form page.
+* Logging In: At the bottom of the login and create account forms will be two buttons.
+One button will be to cancel, this will take the user to the home page, and the other button will say “Login” and “Create Account”.

 ## Future Features
 ### Share Button: